Kristi Stassinopoulou: Collaboration with Stathis Kalyviotis

-In May 2001, she participated in the Greece in Britain series of concerts at the Barbican Theatre of London; the late Charlie Gillett, who was in the audience, hosted Stassinopoulou and Kalyviotis live in his Saturday BBC Radio 3 show, The Sound of the World.
+In May 2001, she participated in the Greece in Britain series of concerts at the Barbican Theatre of London; Charlie Gillett, who was in the audience, hosted Stassinopoulou and Kalyviotis live in his Saturday BBC Radio 3 show, The Sound of the World.

 In 2002, The Secrets of the Rocks was released in Greece by Hitch Hyke Records.
 In October 2002 Stassinopoulou, Kalyviotis and their band played at Womex in Essen, Germany.

 In January 2003 The Secrets of the Rocks reached number 1 on the World Music Charts Europe, went number 2 in February and remained for 6 months in total in the top-10 list.
 The album was also released in N. America, Spain the U.K.

 In March 2003, Stassinopoulou was the cover story of the world music UK magazine, fRoots, interviewed by Ian Anderson.
 In October 2003 she played in Union Chappell, London, in the Europe in Union series of concerts organized by fRoots.
 In August and September 2004, Stassinopoulou and Kalyviotis toured for one-month tour in 17 cities in Brazil, Mostra de Artes Mediterraneo, Roteiro Verde 2005.

 In 2007, Taxidoscopio was released in Spain, Germany, Japan and Greece and was included in the top-15 of WOMEX World Music CDs of the year.
 Together with their band, or as a duo, Stassinopoulou and Kalyviotis have appeared on several music festivals and clubs in Europe, N. America and Brazil.

 In 2012, Greekadelia was released worldwide by World Music Network/Riverboat.
 The album was launched at the Green Note, Camden, London on 24 June.
 In the World Music Charts Europe of August 2012 the album was number one charts hit.